docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image51.png "CAD File view"%}

+DocDokuPLM must convert CAD files to obj format to enable the 3D visualization.
+This conversion runs automatically after you add the CAD file.
+If the operation fails, you can retry it manually.

+Here is the exhaustive list of supported formats: dxf, obj, off, ply, stl, 3ds, wrl.

 ###Part assembly

 When modifying a part, you can edit the assembly composition.
 An assembly is composed of other parts (subparts).